Kristoferseyan/fix-emotion/README.md

 ## Usage

 1. Launch the app and allow any required permissions.
-2. Follow the on-screen instructions to start tracking emotions based on body movement.
+2. Register and sign in to explore the application.
 3. View your emotion analytics on the dashboard.
 You can also save sessions for future reference or training.

 ## Citation